Russia's 'floating Chernobyl' nuclear plant begins voyage north

 Breaking News Emails

-The stations "are badly needed, not only in Russia but elsewhere," Russia's Special Presidential Representative for Environmental Protection, Ecology and Transport Sergei Ivanov told the gathered dignitaries and reporters as Admiral Lomonosov — painted red, white and blue for Russia’s national colors — set off for the Arctic port town of Pevek.
+The stations "are badly needed, not only in Russia but elsewhere," Sergei Ivanov, Russia's special presidential representative for environmental protection, ecology and transport, told the gathered dignitaries and reporters as Akademik Lomonosov — painted red, white and blue for Russia’s national colors — set off for the Arctic port town of Pevek.

 For its supporters, the launch heralds a new era of development in the inhospitable Russian Arctic.
 If all goes according to plan, Lomonosov will be the first of several floating nuclear reactors powering remote outposts dotting the northern coast.